rolemadelen/minimalist-blog/src/blog/en/b.md

 ## Omega Notation

-The best-case time complexity of an algorithm is described by Omega (Ω) Notation.
+The best-case time complexity of an algorithm is represented by Omega (Ω) Notation.

 Mathematically, Omega notation is defined as: